brand icon Mar4

 Ladies Golf Shoes

 Golf shoes are a great investment if you plan to play a lot.
 Get one pair that can work with most of your outfits.
-It’s also easier to get different tops than multiple pairs of shoes!
+Comfortable footwear is a game-changer on the course.
+Whether you prefer spiked or spikeless designs, make sure your shoes offer support and grip.
 I usually wear my Sam Edelman loafers to the golf course before changing into golf shoes.
 And I always size up half to a full size in my golf shoes like I do with my running shoes since feet expand with activity, especially if you’re walking vs. riding in a cart.
-I’ve tried seven different pairs of golf shoes over the years and have finally found the best one the market.
-Im sharing those, along with a few cute pairs I’ve seen recently, in case you’re more partial to those.
+I’ve tried seven different pairs of golf shoes over the years and have finally found the best one on the market.
+I’m sharing those, along with a few cute pairs I’ve seen recently, in case you’re more partial to those.

 True LinksWear golf shoes

-These are far and away the cutest AND the most comfortable golf shoes I’ve owned.
-Other golf shoes pinched my toes, made my plantar fasciitis act up and also weren’t that cute.
-These are comfortable, even walking 9 or 18 holes, are breathable and are so cute and comfy that I often leave them on for the rest of the day because I just forget to change out of them!
+True LinksWear golf shoes are far and away the cutest AND the most comfortable golf shoes I’ve owned.
+Other golf shoes pinched my toes, made my plantar fasciitis act up, and weren’t that cute.
+True LinksWear shoes are lightweight, waterproof, and insanely comfortable—so much so that I often forget to take them off when leaving the course.
 With other golf shoes in the past, I couldn’t wait to get them off.
 True Linkswear are true to size, but if you’re between sizes, size up.
+It’s the shoes you’ll see in both outfits pictured above.

 Allbirds Golf Dashers

 I didn’t know Allbirds made golf shoes until I was updating this post!
-I used to have a pair of their Tree Runners and MAN they were comfortable.
+I used to have a pair of their Tree Runners, and man, they were comfortable.
+While I can’t confidently say these are amazing since I haven’t tried them myself, I’d imagine they are great.

 I also think a belt bag of some kind is a nice accessory for golf.
 I don’t take my entire purse with me, but I like to have my phone, keys, cardholder, and a lipgloss on me while I’m in the golf cart.
 This Byrdie Social Wear belt bag is a collaboration with J.Lowery (one of my favorite bag brands) and it’s the perfect golf accessory.
 And if you’re headed to the Masters, it’s perfect since it meets the small bag requirement!